This Instant Pot popcorn is made using the sauté function for an easy, reliable way to pop buttery popcorn with even results and fewer burnt kernels.

 Instructions

-- Turn the saute function on high in a 6 or 8-quart instant pot.
-Once the pot is hot, add the coconut oil.
+- In a 6 or 8-quart Instant Pot, turn the sauté function on high.
+Once the pot is hot, add the coconut oil and let it melt completely.

-- When melted, add a few test kernels to the pot and cover the pot with a tight-fitting tempered glass lid.
+- To the pot, add a few popcorn kernels and cover with a tight-fitting tempered glass lid.
+When those kernels pop, the oil is hot enough.

-- Once the popping stops, transfer the popcorn to a large bowl, leaving behind any unpopped kernels (though there shouldn't be much).
+- When popping stops, transfer the popcorn to a large bowl, leaving behind any unpopped kernels behind.
+Season with butter and salt if using, and serve right away.

 Notes